 Once you have finished peeing, make sure you wipe front to back (which you should do anyway!) to avoid re-introducing bacteria that you just flushed out.
-There’s always bacteria called e-coli from your bottom that’s close to your vagina, so it’s important that you wipe away from it to avoid infections.
+There’s always bacteria called e-coli from your bottom that’s close to your urethra, so it’s important that you wipe away from it to avoid infections.

 4. Use Lubrication

 If you’re not lubricated enough (whether that’s naturally or otherwise), friction will occur which will damage the vaginal wall and possibly cause candida to multiply.
 There are a couple of ways to ensure you are more lubricated.